evansbenj/SulaRAD/13_Working_with_HiSeqX_data.md

 # Genotyping

 Andre Corvalo did the data filtering genotyping through haplotypecaller.
-I think used the g.vcf files and put them through the same genotyping (genotypegvcfs) and filtering steps that I used for the RADseq data, including replacing genotypes with no calls when a depth of less than 5 was detected using select variants and my custom script (because the GATK genotype filter does not seem to work).
+I then used the g.vcf files and put them through the same genotyping (genotypegvcfs) and filtering steps that I used for the RADseq data, including replacing genotypes with no calls when a depth of less than 5 was detected using select variants and my custom script (because the GATK genotype filter does not seem to work).

 This was also done for chrX using a diploid genotyping.
 I then plan to use my perl script to genotype based on maximum coverage, irrespective of the sex of the individual.